Abraham

 Genesis 21:1-3, 22:1-12

-Isaac and the offering
+Isaac and the Offering

 Without questioning God, Abraham took Isaac and left with his servants early the next morning.
-On the third day, Abraham saw the place in the distance and told his servants to stay while he and Isaac went on ahead.
+On the third day, Abraham saw the place in the distance and told his servants to stay behind while he and Isaac went on ahead.

 Why does God ask us to do difficult things?